cwangjiang/Takens_protein/README.md

 In /FES, use `RUNFES.m` to compute and plot all FES for each of 37 systems. `RUNFES_png.m` is to plot and save a .png file. `RUNFES_new.m` is to compute free energy associate with each point for each system, and generate `fes.mat`.

-In /FES/Differences, use use `RUNFES.m` to compute and plot all FES difference for each of 37 systems relative to #5, the reference FES is stored as Href.mat. `RUNFES_png.m` is to plot and save a .png file. `RUNFES_new.m` is to compute free energy differences associate with each point for each system, and generate `fesD.mat`.
+In /FES/Differences, use `RUNFES.m` to compute and plot all FES difference for each of 37 systems relative to #5, the reference FES is stored as Href.mat. `RUNFES_png.m` is to plot and save a .png file. `RUNFES_new.m` is to compute free energy differences associate with each point for each system, and generate `fesD.mat`.

 #### 4_conventional